Max-Sepp/PomodoroToDo/README.md

 If you wish to run it you can do so by building the react app with:
 `npm run build`
 These files will be hosted by django

+### Security
+For this project to be secure you need to use HTTPS because unencrypted passwords are sent